Delete a Cluster

 The cluster object is in the deleting state.
 When the cluster object is no longer available, the delete is completed.

-You might also need to delete the ephemeral cluster, depending on the settings in the environment.
-Use the ocne cluster delete command to delete the ephemeral cluster.
+You might also need to delete the management cluster, depending on the settings in the environment.
+Use the ocne cluster delete command to delete the management cluster.
 For example:

 3. Delete Oracle Cloud Infrastructure resources.